pantadeusz/raspigcd/README.md

 So what can be done:

  * let's treat whole g-code sequence at once - consecutive G-codes can be grouped as one program and analyzed as a whole
- * Raspberry Pi memory can handle every tick for even 10m of program
+ * Raspberry Pi memory can handle every tick for even 10m of program (asuming 3 motors and 3 bits per motor - step,dir,en)
  * the optimization techniques and simulations can be applied for series of ticks
  * if there would be simulator for machine movements, then it would be possible to optimize track using the physical simulator